-Outcomes of quality management related meetings are reported to the Deputy Commissioner in charge to review the QMS.
-The Deputy Commissioner in charge authorizes practices to ensure the risks and opportunities that can affect the QMS and the conformity of international search and examination are addressed.
+Outcomes of quality_Top CNIPA management related meetings are reported to the Deputy Commissioner in charge to reviews the QMS regularly.
+The Deputy Commissioner in charge authorizes and promotes practices to ensure the risks and opportunities that can affect the QMS and the conformity of international search and examination are addressed.